Deborah Pakkar-Hull

 In 2014 I became the Artistic Director of Leeds-based Theatre Company Blah Blah Blah, just as the company’s long-established relationships with the youth sector and secondary schools began to significantly decline.
 I instigated a move towards working within primary schools, brokering work with community, heritage, and library partners, and collaborating with other companies.
 Key projects during this time were The Vultures Song, developed in partnership with Yellowcat Theatre in Delhi, inspired by the stories of survivors of Partition and shortlisted for the Best Play for Young Audiences by the Writer’s Guild of Britain.
 Also, The Hidden Garden, which toured nationally to theatres, libraries and community settings, and involved children with experiences of food poverty and sanctuary-seeking, contributing to its creative development.

-I left the Blahs at the end of 2021 to work independently as a freelance director and theatre-maker, crafting original work, mostly for young audiences, involving elements of co-creation and collaboration, cross-sector partnerships and socially-purposed practice.
-I am currently under commission by Leeds Libraries with Libellule Theatre to create two festive show that break down barriers to engagement for local families, and am working with local writer Emma Adams to create a new show exploring stories of ageing without children, which will feature as part of the official Bradford 2025 City of Culture programme.
+I left the Blahs at the end of 2021 to work independently as a freelance director and theatre-maker, crafting original work, mostly for young audiences, featuring collaborative creative processes, community-engagement, cross-sector partnerships and resonant storytelling.
+In 2022 and 2024 I worked with Libellule Theatre under commission by Leeds Libraries to create two festive shows, breaking down barriers to engagement for local families, and this year I developed and directed Otherhood, a new show exploring stories of loss, ageing without children and the power of connection.
+This toured as a part of the official Bradford 2025 City of Culture programme, and was the inaugural activity of Old Bird, a new Bradford-based theatre company I have set up with local writer Emma Adams.

-Alongside my professional practice I have regularly taught on an associate basis at HE institutions across the country, leading Applied Theatre modules; together with colleague Dr Geoff Readman I also work as a Primary Drama Education Consultant.
+Alongside my professional practice I have regularly taught on an associate basis at HE institutions across the country, and together with colleague Dr Geoff Readman I work as a Primary Drama Education Consultant.

 I am carrying out my research on a part-time basis with scholarship funding from the School of Performance and Cultural Industries.